adiehl96/obsidian-gallery/README.md

 # Release Notes
+## v0.7.1
+ - Fixing critical bug with meta file templates
+ - Improves display of gallery filter on mobile
+ - Image info blocks now try to resolve the image if the path has changed, and provides some info if it fails

 ## v0.7.0
 - Total image count now only count file the gallery thinks it can display in the first place
 - More large gallery optimization